leonardoLavagna/leonardolavagna.github.io/_pages/cv.md

 I have a working knowledge of Python, R, C, MatLab and affine languages, moreover I'm used to work with Mac OS X, Unix and Linux, as well as developing environments such as Anaconda.
 I have some experience working with SQL databases (MySQL) and with MongoDB, and with the Office suite for Mac.
 I have limited experience with the AWS cloud platform.
 I have a good understanding of Cryptograpy and Blockchain technologies, Protocols such as TCP/IP, LAN, etc...
   * **Selection of Programming Lenguages** C, C++, Python, MatLab, Java, R
   * **Selection of operating systems** Mac Os X, Unix, Linux
-  * **Selection of Developing environments and alike** Anaconda, Git, Github, Heroku, Streamlit, Wordpress
+  * **Selection of Developing environments and platforms** Anaconda, Git, Github, Heroku, Streamlit, Wordpress
   * **Cloud platforms** AWS
   * **Databases** SQL with MySQL, no-SQL with MongoDB
   * **Other** Cryptography, penetration testing and network analysis, LAN, simple electronical circuits, basic computer architectures, basic web design skills (HTML, CSS).